Agonist vs Antagonist Drugs for Addiction Treatment

 • Probuphine (Buprenorphine Implant)

 Buprenorphine is considered a partial agonist that is effective for decreasing opioid cravings.
-It has milder side effects and a lower potential for misuse and abuse than full agonists like methadone.
+It has milder side effects and a lower potential for misuse and abuse than a full agonist drug like methadone.

 3. Suboxone